Rishabh-ece/RISCV-Internship/README.md

 ## 🎯 Objective

-Design and integrate a **Simple GPIO Output IP** (write register with readback) into the existing RISC-V SoC, then validate it using a real C program running on the simulated RISC-V CPU.
+Design and integrate a **Simple GPIO Output IP** into the existing RISC-V SoC, then validate it using a real C program running on the simulated RISC-V CPU.

-**Why GPIO?**
-- Conceptually simple — one register, write it, read it back
-- Introduces all core IP concepts (address decoding, bus signals, register logic)
-- Mirrors the first IP most engineers build in industry
+**IP Specification:** One 32-bit register — writing updates the output signal, reading returns the last written value.

 ---